cloudmesh-community/fa18-523-60/paper/paper.md

 still far from replacing the relational databases, they are adding an immense value when used in hybrid IT environments in conjunction with relational databases, based on the application specific needs [@www-guru99].
-In this paper, we will be covering specifics related to the MongoDB database, its drivers, and other components that make its use more efficient and user-friendly.
+In this paper, we will be covering the MongoDB technology, its driver PyMongo,  its object-document mapper MongoEngine, and a micro-web framework Flask-Mongo that make MongoDB more attractive and user-friendly.

 ## Learning Outcome